MSP Cyber Security

 Patch management: Once cybercriminals discover a vulnerability, they can easily exploit it.
 Make sure to keep computers and software updated with the latest critical patches.

 Backup: If your network is breached, you may not be able to support your customers well.
 You wouldn’t want to leave your customer dealing with a ransomware attack on their own.
-Backing up your data using a reliable cloud-based solution can ensure that you’ll have the data you need when you need them.
+Backing up your data using a reliable cloud-based solution can ensure that you’ll have the data you need when you need it.

 Endpoint protection: Traditional antivirus may not be able to detect new and emerging threats.
 With endpoint detection and response software, you’ll be able to spot and eliminate them before they wreak havoc in your network.